Zhaxxy/LittleBigPatcher-for-Custom-Servers-Vita-Homebrew/README.md

 # FAGDec usage for DECRYPT(SELF)
 [Follow this guide](https://littlebigpatcherteam.github.io/2025/03/14/FAGDec-guide.html)

+# patch.lua
+patch.lua is licenced with the MIT Licence, so you can edit and change it all you like, refer to https://github.com/LittleBigPatcherTeam/LittleBigElfPatcherLua for Licence file

 # README TODO
 I need to do this
 # Credits (If i missed anyone please let me know)